-If a student served with special education services is exhibiting one or more behaviors, new behaviors, or increased behavior levels that impede his/her learning or that of others, and the teacher needs support, the teacher should contact the case manager to discuss the observed difficulties.
+If a student served with special education services is exhibiting one or more behaviors, new behaviors, or increased behavior levels that impedes his/her learning or that of others, and the teacher needs support, the teacher should contact the case manager to discuss the observed difficulties.

-- 1) The case manager should review with the teacher the instructional accommodations and supports to ensure understanding and implementation.
+- The case manager should review with the teacher the instructional accommodations and supports to ensure understanding and implementation.
 If the student has a Behavior Intervention Plan (BIP), the case manager should review the BIP to ensure understanding and implementation, providing supports as needed. - 2) If behavioral challenges continue, the case manager should request support from the Program Specialist for the student's current special education program. - 3) The Program Specialist should review the student's instructional program to ensure implementation, and provide written recommendations for instructional supports, as well as behavior recommendations as appropriate.
 The Program Specialist should reference the BIP and ensure implementation fidelity, if applicable. - 4) After the Program Specialist consult/recommendations have been provided, the teacher will implement the strategies for a minimum of two weeks, monitoring both academic and behavioral progress.
-The Case Manager/Teacher will share data with the Program Specialist weekly. - 5) If after implementation of the strategies for the two-week period, the student continues to struggle behaviorally, the campus staff (CCC/AF, Case Manager, evaluator, campus administrator, sped admin) should make a referral to the Behavior Response Team (BRT).
-Recommendations provided by the Program Specialist must be included within the request for support. - a.
-Campus CCC/AF must notify parent/guardian if a referral to the BRT is being made.
-This can be via email, or phone call. - b.
+The Case Manager/Teacher will share data with the Program Specialist weekly. - 5) If after implementation of the strategies for the two-week period, the student continues to struggle behaviorally, the Program Specialist should make a referral to the Behavior Response Team (BRT). - a.
+Campus CCC/AF must notify parent/guardian if a referral to the BRT is being made. - b.
 The referral may result in a consultation with BRT. - 6) Once the request is received, BRT will review the student's educational program, conduct observations and interviews, as necessary, and provide written recommendations. - a.
 BRT will provide training and coaching to staff on implementation of the recommendations provided. - b.
-The student's current Program Specialist will be involved in this process to ensure understanding of the recommendations. - 7) As the plan is implemented, an ARD meeting may be required to review the plan and update the IEP as necessary.
+The student's current Program Specialist will be involved in this process to ensure understanding of the recommendations.

-- 8) The Case Manager/Teacher will share weekly data with the Program Specialist and BRT for progress monitoring purposes.
-BRT will check-in once every other week to provide support, for up to four weeks. - 9) If successful after 4 weeks, BRT will fade out and the Program Specialist will continue to support as needed. - 10) If unsuccessful within the 4-week period, BRT will provide follow-up support as requested by the campus; to review the plan and adjust, as needed. - a.
+- 7) As the plan is implemented, an ARD may be required to review the plan and update the IEP as necessary. - 8) The Case Manager/Teacher will share weekly data with the Program Specialist and BRT for progress monitoring purposes.
+BRT will check-in once every other week to provide support as needed. - 9) If successful, after 4 weeks, BRT will fade out and the Program Specialist will continue to support as needed. - 10) If unsuccessful, BRT will provide follow-up support within two weeks, to review the plan and adjust, as needed. - a.
 For students served with special education services who transfer to a new campus or are new to FBISD and exhibit significant behavior levels and do not have an appropriate BIP, a referral to BRT may be made immediately. - b.
 Campus CCC/AF must notify parent/guardian if a referral to the BRT is being made.